jc487497/a2-cp3402-2019-team26/README.md

 After this is done, merge the 'Staging' branch into the 'master' branch and the webhook will automatically update the production sites wp-content folder.
 Then migrate the database from the staging site to the production site to finish up.

-### The sites aren't updating by themeselves.
+### The sites aren't updating by themselves.
 Help!

 While the webhooks should work fine most of the time, occasionally they may not work when a commit is pushed.
 This is usually because the sites local version of the repository has a commit that is not on the remote version.
 When this